measurement-factory/EggTimer/README.md

 3. Remember the staging commit using a "staging tag".
 The bot uses this git tag to identify the being-merged PR in case the bot is killed while running the subsequent merging steps (that may take a while).
-4. Wait for GitHub to report CI test results for the staging branch.
+4. Wait for GitHub to report exactly `config::staging_checks` CI test results for the staging branch.
 The project CI infrastructure is expected to auto-test the staging branch on every change.
-A required check failure is a step failure (see below for error handling).
+A check failure is a PR-specific step failure -- in GitHub terminology, all staging checks are currently deemed "required".
+If discovered, any extra check is considered a configuration problem (not related to any specific PR).
+Error handling is detailed in the next section.
 5. Fast forward the PR target branch (usually "master") to the now-tested staging commit.
 6. Label the PR as merged (see below for PR labels), close the PR, and